Sustainable Electrical Power MSc

 Entry Criteria 2017/18

-A UK first or second class Honours degree or equivalent internationally recognised qualification in Power Systems; Electrical or Electronic Engineering or a closely related discipline.
+- A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in Power Systems; Electrical or Electronic Engineering or a closely related subject.
 Applicants with Physics or Mathematics subjects with a minimum 3 years relevant work experience will be considered on an individual basis.

 Entry criteria are subject to review and change each academic year.